Genomic Inform® Testing

 - Genome-wide sequence analysis (single nucleotide variants, deletions, insertions, characterized intronic and intergenic variants).

-- Genome-wide copy number changes, including deletions, duplications, inversions, regions of homozygosity, mobile element insertions, and aneuploidy.
+- Genome-wide copy number changes, including deletions, duplications, inversions, mobile element insertions, and aneuploidy.

 - Mitochondrial genome sequence analysis with heteroplasmy (≥5%) and large deletion analysis.